narmidm/k8s-pod-cpu-stressor/README.md

 - **Run Indefinitely**: To run CPU stress indefinitely, include the `-forever` flag.

+## Memory Usage and Duration

+The `k8s-pod-cpu-stressor` also allows you to specify the desired memory usage and stress duration using the following parameters:

+- **Memory Usage**: The memory usage is defined as a fraction of memory resources.
+It is specified using the `-memory` argument.
+For example, `-memory=0.2` represents a memory usage of 20%.

+- **Memory Stress Duration**: The memory stress duration defines how long the memory stress operation should run.
+It is specified using the `-memduration` argument, which accepts a duration value with a unit.
+Supported units include seconds (s), minutes (m), hours (h), and days (d).
+For example, `-memduration=10s` represents a memory stress duration of 10 seconds, `-memduration=5m` represents 5 minutes, `-memduration=2h` represents 2 hours, and `-memduration=1d` represents 1 day.

+- **Run Memory Stress Indefinitely**: To run memory stress indefinitely, include the `-memforever` flag.

-Adjust these parameters according to your requirements to simulate different CPU load scenarios.
+Adjust these parameters according to your requirements to simulate different CPU and memory load scenarios.

 ### Kubernetes Resource Requests and Limits

-It is recommended to specify Kubernetes resource requests and limits to control the amount of CPU resources consumed by the pod, and to prevent overloading your cluster.
+It is recommended to specify Kubernetes resource requests and limits to control the amount of CPU and memory resources consumed by the pod, and to prevent overloading your cluster.
 For example:

-- **Requests**: This defines the minimum amount of CPU that the pod is guaranteed to have.
+- **Requests**: This defines the minimum amount of CPU and memory that the pod is guaranteed to have.
-- **Limits**: This defines the maximum amount of CPU that the pod can use.
+- **Limits**: This defines the maximum amount of CPU and memory that the pod can use.

 Adding requests and limits helps Kubernetes manage resources efficiently and ensures that your cluster remains stable during stress testing.